Democratic Candidates Target Tech Giants, Who Are Major Party Donors

 After years of scandal — privacy violations, election interference, mega hacks — Silicon Valley has emerged, early on, as a presidential campaign issue.
 Warren's call is pushing her party to the left, a place where many Democrats aren't ready to go given the party's reliance on tech donors.

-In the 2018 midterms, tech companies clearly favored Democrats over the GOP: 69 percent of Amazon money went to Democratic federal campaigns; 79 percent of Facebook money; 83 percent of Alphabet (parent company of Google) money.
+In the 2018 midterms, tech companies clearly favored Democrats over the GOP: 69 percent of Amazon money went to Democratic federal campaigns, 79 percent of Facebook money and 83 percent of Alphabet (parent company of Google) money.

 "It's going to be awkward," said Sheila Krumholz.
 "They're doing a dance."